nolanlawson/AppTracker/README-free.txt

 Who needs home screen icons?
-This widget automatically updates a list of your favorite apps, with three sortings to choose from: Recent, Most Used, and Time Decay.
+This widget displays your 4 most recent or most used apps, right on your home screen!
+No more need to fumble around when you accidentally close an app.

-"Recent" is your full app history.
-"Most Used" is your top apps.
-"Time Decay" is a balance of the two.
+Also includes a standalone app that lets you see your complete app usage history.

-Buy the premium version to access grayed-out options!
+Note: App Tracker starts tracking when you first invoke it.